wdbacker/qewd-howtos/VueRealWorldConduitWS.md

   };

   ```
-These files are the only ones you need to change to make the app work with QEWD-Up WebSockets.
+These files are the only ones you need to change to make the app work with QEWD-Up/QEWD.js WebSockets.
 All other source files in the Vue.js app stay untouched.

 *** Note that the complete app functionality and error handling still needs to be completed, but in this draft app version you can already get the idea how to use a WebSocket back-end with this standard example app front-end.